 Most people riding bikes today have heard it again and again: the best way to protect your head is to wear a helmet while biking, and that riding your bike without a helmet is ridiculously dangerous.
-And — while we respect individual adults’ decisions regarding helmet use for themselves — having seen the heartbreaking impacts of head injuries on cyclists’ lives, here at Bay Area Bicycle Law, we highly recommend that you wear a helmet while riding a bicycle.
+And — while we respect individual adults’ decisions regarding helmet use for themselves — having seen the heartbreaking impacts of head injuries on cyclists’ lives, here at Bay Area Bicycle Law we highly recommend that you wear a helmet while riding a bicycle.

 And we all know why.
 Bike accidents without helmets are far more likely to result in death or brain trauma than ones where the cyclist’s head was properly protected.
 In 2014, according to the Insurance Institute for Highway Safety, over 60% of deaths in bicycle crashes were people who were NOT wearing a helmet.
 In several other regional studies, that percentage has been shown to be as high as 97%.
 (Study after study confirms that helmets reduce head injury severity).